sintaxi/harp/README.md

 <a name="rules-5"/>
 ### 5) Flexible metadata

-You Files named `_data.json` are special and make data available to templates.
+Your files named `_data.json` are special and make data available to templates.

     myapp.harp.io/
       +- public/